Hghrv/GDPR-Obfuscator/README.md

       .
 To run PEP8 compliance tests:
           pytest --cov=. --cov-report=term-missing && flake8 .

-      The current project states scored 95% in coverage tests.
+      Our current project states scored 95% in coverage tests.
 ![Current Coverage results](coverage_tests_results.png)

       .
 For vulnerability and safety checks:
           safety scan

-      The python scripts passed the safety checks as the scrrenshot belows shows:
+      Python scripts for the project also succesfully passed safety checks as the screenshot below shows:
 ![Current Safety scan results](safety_scan_results.png)

       .
 Test files in the <test/> folder can also be run indidually by specifing the path.
 For example: